shakfu/cymongoose/docs/dev/contributing.rst

 Contributing Guide
 ==================

-We welcome contributions to pymongoose!
+We welcome contributions to cymongoose!
 This guide will help you get started.

 Ways to Contribute
 ------------------